I’m ready to invest. How do I get started?

 “Apartments are still the most compelling product type in commercial real estate.
 The key reason for this is simple, if trite: People always need a place to live.” – Forbes

 Throughout modern history, research shows that multifamily assets as long-term investment vehicles have offered greater returns with less risk than traditional investments.
 Based on this substantial data, IMG believes that multifamily is the most compelling commercial real estate asset class.

 In-Depth Study: Housing named best performing investment 1870-2015

 IMG has delivered to its partners an average 2.15x equity multiple and 28.3% IRR over 20 full-cycle investments since 2010.

 Each multifamily property that we acquire is aligned with our own investment goals— thoughtfully and carefully selected to deliver ongoing cash flow, equity growth and tax-saving benefits over the long-term.
 IMG principals confidently place our own personal equity into every investment property we acquire.

 If I’m a direct owner, will I have to manage anything at the property level?

 After an apartment asset is acquired, IMG oversees the asset and makes improvements to add value to the apartment community.
-Our investors enjoy this “hands-off” ownership experience and consistent monthly income stream.
+Our investors enjoy this “hands-off” ownership experience.
 Detailed property performance reports, personal investment information and annual tax forms are all accessible through the IMG online investor portal.